Find your funds: what to consider when borrowing for home improvements

 Will this help increase the price I can get for my house if I sell in the future?

 Before we do anything else, we must answer this one.
-We should carefully consider whether the improvements we’re planning will increase the market value of the home.
+Increasing the value of your home is known as building equity, and we should carefully consider whether the improvements we’re planning will increase the market value of the home.
 Some improvements can add a lot of value — even more than the amount spent in some cases.
-Others, not so much.
-Beyond the monetary considerations, home projects can range from “necessary” to “extreme” and everything in between.
+Common examples of high-value improvements include those which increase curb appeal or energy efficiency, and modernizing key spaces like kitchens and baths.
+Finishing spaces like basements can also be a equity-building investment.
 Making sure improvements are appropriate for the type of home and neighborhood is also important.
-Bottom line, the best improvements increase both the value and our use and enjoyment of the home.

 Do I have equity in my home?